Protocol and Practice of Persons Appearing in the Court of Judge Susanna C. Pineda

 Specific Requirements or Preferences

-• If counsel is stepping outside of the courtroom to take a call, or for any other reason, the Bailiff must know where you are going, and how long you will be gone.
+• If counsel is stepping outside of the courtroom to take a call, or for any other reason, the CA must know where you are going, and how long you will be gone.
 If your matter is called in the first come-first serve format, and you are absent from the courtroom, your lack of communication delays everyone.

 Pre-Trial Practice and Management Issues